Fragility Measures For Typical Cases: Introduction

 \section{Introduction}

-Null hypothesis significance testing has been the default route to establish the validity of scientific claims for generations.
-Throughout this time, the $p$ value has largely been the tool of choice for measuring the evidence against a null hypothesis.
+Null hypothesis significance testing has been the default route for establishing the validity of scientific claims for generations.
+Throughout this time, the $p$ value has largely been the tool of choice to measure the evidence against a null hypothesis.
 When properly applied and interpreted, the $p$ value increases the rigor of the conclusions drawn from data \citep{benjamini2021asa}.
 Despite their ubiquity, the standard practice involving $p$ values suffers from several shortcomings.
-Two salient shortcomings are that $p$ values as a post-experimental evidence assessment are widely misunderstood \citep{wasserstein2016asa, benjamini2021asa} and that the default threshold for significance ($p < 0.05$) may not be stringent enough \citep{berger1987testing, benjamin2019three}.
+Two notable shortcomings are that $p$ values as a post-experimental evidence assessment are widely misunderstood \citep{wasserstein2016asa, benjamini2021asa} and that the default threshold for significance ($p < 0.05$) may not be stringent enough \citep{benjamin2019three, berger1987testing}.